airswap/airswap-about/reference/indexer.md

 # Solidity

-See [Contract Deployments](../system/contract-deployments) for the latest mainnet and rinkeby Indexers.
+See [Contract Deployments](../system/contract-deployments) for the latest mainnet and rinkeby Indexer deployments.

 ## Indexer Contract